hackerb9/stones/README.md

 ## Britannian Music is not Square Notation.

-Whie the score appears to be Medieval, I think this score is more similar to our modern music notation for these reasons:
+Whie the score appears to be Medieval Square Notation, I think this score is more similar to our modern music notation for these reasons:

 * The Medieval *clivis* (𝇕) represented a single syllable sung as two